Heavy Bleeding during Periods (MENORRHAGIA)

 Heavy bleeding in young adolescent girls is typically due to anovulation.
 Adolescent girls are more prone to anovulatory cycles in the first year after their first menstrual period (menarche).

-Heavy bleeding in older reproductive-age women is typically due to uterine abnormality, including fibroids, polyps and adenomyosis.
+Heavy bleeding in older reproductive-age women is typically due to uterine abnormalities, including fibroids, polyps and adenomyosis.
 However, other problems, such as uterine or cervical cancer, medication side effects, bleeding disorders and liver or kidney disease could be contributing causes.

 Heavy or prolonged menstrual bleeding can lead to other medical problems, including:

 - Anaemia: Menorrhagia can cause iron deficiency anaemia by reducing the number of circulating red blood cells.
-The number of the circulating red blood cells is measured by haemoglobin, a protein that enables red blood cells to carry oxygen to tissues.
+The number of circulating red blood cells is measured by haemoglobin, a protein that enables red blood cells to carry oxygen to tissues.

 Iron deficiency anaemia occurs as your body attempts to make up for the lost red blood cells by consuming your body’s iron stores to make more haemoglobin, which can then carry oxygen in red blood cells deficiency.